ldanica/ldanica/README.md

 ## Hi there 👋

+I'm Danica, a former laboratory technician looking to transition into data science.
+I have a background in life sciences with experience in molecular biology through laboratories at the Princess Margaret Hospital and the University of Toronto.
+My first exposure with data science came at a next-gen sequencing lab where I gained basic knowledge in processing and packaging large data sets.
+I am currently expanding this expertise through the Data Science program at the Data Science Institute through the University of Toronto.

+I come from a line of healthcare workers and researchers and it has fueled my interest in scientific research and medicine.
+It has also taught me the core principal of following good clinical practices to ensure high quality, ethical research.
+I bring this guiding principal with me as we venture into new territory with data science and machine learning.
+As technology evolves, I'm excited to see how we can use it to address the challenges of healthcare and influence policy while ensuring it safeguards the rights and well-being of patients.

 <!--
 **ldanica/ldanica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.